|Maybe UP isn't the preferred direction?|

 A whole economy is implied in this phrase.

-Nowadays, property for habitable land must be rented, purchased or gifted.
+Nowadays, property for habitable land must be inherited, gifted, rented or purchased.
 Before and after land is paid for, it is subject to property taxes based on assessed value (which may be far above actual market value).
 Access and rights-of-way must be reserved and maintained.

 Structures either came with the property or must be constructed.
 If not let run to ruin, they must be maintained, often in accordance with zoning laws and regulations.
 Generally, their scale produces proportionally large expenses.
-Their value increases taxes.
+Their value is taxed, and improvements of one's own or one's neighbor generally increase assessments.

 Whether you rent or own, these costs find their way to the Occupant.